 Body weight is the most reliable and practical metric for intensity available.
 You can measure bodyweight daily and using the same weighing device, the values will be relatively consistent.
-Furthermore, we must remember that most athletes are not lifters so their lifting performance change just by improving skill alone.
+Furthermore, we must remember that most individuals are not trained Olympic or powerlifters, so their lifting performance change just by improving skill alone.
 They get more efficient at the specific skill, due to practice and good coaching!

 Bodyweight also has a holistic correlation with every physiological process, making it incredibly sensitive to a spectrum of stimuli.
 Without invasion of privacy, we can often suspect our females' menstrual cycles when we see a 3-4 pound increase, likely due to an increase in water retention.
-Poor weekend care (less sleep, water, and food) leads to athletes showing up with significantly lower bodyweight than the week before.
+Poor regeneration (less sleep, water, and food) leads to individuals showing up with significantly lower bodyweight than the week before.

-%Bodyweight is reliable, and sensitive to an athlete's changes/habits
+- Bodyweight % is reliable, and sensitive to an individual's changes/habits

-%Bodyweight is valid.
-As athletes, if you want to get larger, it is so you can produce more force.
+- Bodyweight % is valid.
+If you want to get larger, it is so you can produce more force.
 If you can't produce more force with the gain, then you created non-functional mass.
 Using %BW as a loadbase regulates this need to produce more force when there is a gain in weight.